San Leandro, CA (ten minutes by car from downtown Oakland).

 In this best case scenario, you incur no extra charges.

-Generally about 2-3 months in advance.
-In the Summer it can go to 3-4 months.
+Generally about 2-3 months out.
 Sometimes you get lucky and get in next week.
 Follow me on instagram and keep an eye on my stories.
 I will often post last minute openings there.

 Every body has its' own individual pain map.
 Generally speaking, wherever you have the most nerve endings is where it will hurt the most.
 Hands/fingers, necks, faces, armpits, stomachs are some examples.
 In my experience, big solid muscles such as thighs, upper arms and parts of the back are among the least sensitive.
 How much fat you have on a body part does not matter in relation to pain.